dagelf/docker-cheat-sheet-better-newbie-intro-guide/README.md

  **docker cp** -> copy files to/from the container

+###volume
- ###volume = almost like a container, except it can only contain data, and you have to attach it to a container
-  also a neat way to share data between containers
+Almost like a container, except it can only contain data, and you have to attach it to a container.
+Also a neat way to share data between containers.

+###bind mount
-###bind mount = a way to share a part of your host OS filesystem with containers
+A way to share a part of your host OS filesystem with containers.

 ###registry = an online hub that stores images
  **docker login** -> connect to a registry - by default, the Docker hub; Now you can push images